remyclarke/fullstack-frontiers-frontend/README.md

 ## Security

+Most of the security is being handled on the backend.
+But there are two pieces that are also used on the frontend as well in this app.

 ### ProtectedRoute Component

 In this Frontend app you will have a `ProtectedRoute.jsx` component that you will use to wrap around all component routes that require a user to be logged in.